 Any place that is tourist free has great local restaurants at local prices, caffes with inexpensive drinks, and gives you insight into the lives of the locals.

-Strolling along the Via della Marmorata you will have the sidewalk mostly to yourself and can actually breathe, right up to the moment you see the top of the pyramid above the trees, when it literally takes your breath away!
+Strolling along the Via della Marmorata you will have the sidewalk mostly to yourself and can actually breathe, right up to the moment you see the top of the pyramid above the trees, which literally takes your breath away!

 |note the there are no tourists anywhere in sight, and then note the top of the pyramid above the trees!!|

-A road way intersects the wall where there is a watch tower on one side, and a pyramid on the other.
+The road intersects the wall with a watch tower on one side, and a pyramid on the other.
 It’s actually quite surreal!
 And completely and utterly brilliant.

 |watch tower on the left…|